-Attendance will satisfy the weekly interaction requirement.
-Classes will be recorded (video and mp3 audio) and may be viewed by students at any time.
+All class sessions are recorded and may be viewed by students at any time.

 To successfully complete the course, each student must satisfactorily complete:

 - 5 written assignments - 3 examinations

 Unless an extension has been taken pursuant to the NPC Extensions Policy (see the end of this syllabus), all assignments and exams must be submitted by the course deadline which appears later in this syllabus.
 No extensions may be taken or granted unless the student has submitted one or more assignments or exams in advance of the original deadline.
 In addition, extensions are subject to grade penalties and are limited to no more than 30 days from the date of the original deadline.